 Metallic may be the best brake pads for you if you regularly tow big loads, find yourself on the racetrack a lot, or don’t want the hassle of worrying whether your brake pads have had time to warm up on short trips.
 When it comes to the ceramic vs. metallic brake pads debate, nothing can match the conductibility of metal.
 Drivers in extreme temperatures and extreme situations, these might just be the brakes for you.

-The ceramic brake pad is the new-ish kid on the block.
-Ceramic brakes are made from a dense ceramic material (think of it a bit like pottery fired in a kiln) with embedded copper fibers.
+Ceramic brake pads are the new-ish kid on the block.
+Developed in the 1980s, ceramic brake pads area blend of super-strong ceramic (think of it a bit like pottery fired in a kiln) with copper fibers embedded into the pad compound.
 So, like their metallic counterparts, they do use metal parts, but the main material is ceramic.
 Ceramic brake pads were developed as a quieter, less dusty alternative to organic and semi-metallic brake pads.
 Drivers have been happily using them since the 1980’s, but they’ve been getting more popular over the last few years, despite their high price tag.
 The ceramic compounds and copper fibers allow ceramic brake pads to handle higher brake temperatures with less heat fade, provide faster recovery after the stop and generate less dust.

 - Quieter than semi-metallic brake pads, they emit noises that are above the range of human hearing